Surveying Services

 Vegetation

-Branches, brush, and trees must be trimmed to afford clear sights for the Land Surveyor.
+Branches, brush, and trees must be trimmed to afford clear paths and access of sight for the Land Surveyor to work.

 Accessibility

-The time varies with the distance to the job, and the difficulty in reaching the corners, once on the site.
+The time varies with the distance to the job, and once on site the difficulty in reaching the corners.
+Sometimes the only way to reach a corner is walking.

 Amount of Existing Evidence on the Property